Kawhi Leonard is the most talked about player in basketball right now.

 Over his tenure at Jordan Brand, the Klaw logo famously appeared on many PE pairs worn by Kawhi in San Antonio.
 It also appeared on a range of apparel.
 As a Texas resident, I can claim these sold like hot cakes in San Antonio.

-Clearly having a city behind him in Toronto (or LA if he chooses to go back home in free agency) and brand backing from New Balance, it’s not far fetched to think that Klaw branded NB product would fly wherever Kawhi plays.
+Clearly having a city behind him in LA and brand backing from New Balance, it’s not far fetched to think that Klaw branded NB product will fly among Clipper fans.
 While Kawhi being able to sell shoes will be put to test once the OMN1S release at retail, it’s a proven fact he can sell shirts.

 While Kawhi’s claims that he created the Klaw logo are strong, Nike states that it “refined” said logo in December 2011/January 2012.
 Leonard is hoping the court rules him as the author of the Klaw logo, claiming Nike “committed fraud” when they registered the logo for copyright.